intitni/AutoKeyboardSwitcher/README.md

 To use it, just launch the tool any way you like.

 Not really.
-Before that, you will need to create a file at `~/Documents/AutoKeyboardSwitcher.json`, and type in the rules.
+Before that, you will need to create a configuration file in JSON format with rules.

 ```json
 {